 Cucumber— If you are feeling dehydrated eat a cucumber!
 Cucumbers are hydrating and contain more than 50 trace minerals.
 They contain chlorophyll in their skins that’s bonded to B vitamins and vitamins A and C. And cucumbers support digestion and hydration.

-Zucchini/Summer Squash—Zucchini/summer squash is a highly alkaline food that is one of the mildest and easiest vegetables to digest.
+Zucchini/Summer Squash—Zucchini and summer squash are a highly alkaline food that is one of the mildest and easiest vegetables to digest.
 Zucchini is a great source of vitamin A, C, & B-complex as well as minerals such as iron, zinc, potassium, and manganese.

 Recipe Suggestions

-Summer Tomato & Swiss Chard Pasta (this is very easy and delicious)
+Summer Tomato & Swiss Chard Pasta (easy and delicious)